Gain skills to help patients recover from injuries and illnesses, regain mobility, and manage pain.

 Learn how to treat patients using a variety of techniques, including using devices and equipment and help educate patients and their families.

-Physical therapist assistants (PTAs) work with Physical Therapists (PTs) to meaningfully impact the lives of clients through treatment of impairments in physical strength, mobility or balance resulting from injury to the musculoskeletal system, neurological disorders (e.g., stroke, arthritis) or aging.
+Physical therapist assistants (PTAs) work with physical therapists (PTs) to help treat impairments in physical strength, mobility or balance resulting from injury to the musculoskeletal system, neurological disorders (e.g., stroke, arthritis) or aging.

 Physical Therapist Assistant Degree Curriculum